Stochastic variational principles for dissipative equations with advected quantities: Introduction

 A simple example in which the three descriptions are useful and serve different purposes is free rigid body dynamics (e.g., \cite[Section 15]{MaRa1999}).
 If one is interested in the motion of the attitude matrix, the material picture is appropriate.
 The classical free rigid body dynamics result, obtained by applying Hamilton's standard variational principle on the tangent bundle of the proper rotation group $SO(3)$, states that the attitude matrix describes a geodesic of a left invariant Riemannian metric on $SO(3)$, characterized by the mass distribution of the body.
 However, as shown already by Euler, the equations of motion simplify considerably in the convective (or body) picture because the total energy of the rotating body, which in this case is just kinetic energy, is invariant under left translations.
-The convective description takes place on the Lie algebra $\mathfrak{so}(3)$ of $SO(3)$ and is given by the classical Euler equations for a free rigid body.
+The convective description takes place on the Lie algebra $\mathfrak{so}(3)$ of $SO(3)$ and is given by the classical Euler equations for a free rigid body, after implementing the Lie algebra isomorphism of $\mathbb{R}^3$ with $\mathfrak{so}(3)$ given by the cross product operation.
 Finally, the spatial description comes into play, because the spatial angular momentum is conserved during the motion and is hence used in the description of the rigid body motion.